Caroline Garcia: 2017: French Open quarterfinal, Asian Premier double champion, top 10

-2018: Two Major fourth rounds, world No. 4
+2018: Two major fourth rounds, world No. 4

 After starting her season in Brisbane, Garcia played at the Australian Open.
 The eighth seed, she advanced to the fourth round for the first time in her career before losing to Madison Keys.

-Garcia reached the fourth round of her home Slam at the 2018 French Open.
+Garcia reached the fourth round of her home slam at the French Open.
 She also reached the quarterfinals in Dubai and Doha, semifinals in Stuttgart and Madrid, as well as quarterfinals in Rome, Montreal, New Haven, and Tokyo.
-She reached a career-high ranking of world No. 4 on 10 September 2018 following her third round showing at the 2018 US Open (tennis).
+She reached a career-high ranking of world No. 4 on 10 September 2018 following her third round showing at the US Open.

 She finished the year ranked No. 19 in the singles rankings.

 2019: Fed Cup champion

 Garcia helped France win the 2019 Fed Cup.
 She reunited with Mladenovic to clinch the final doubles match against Ashleigh Barty and Sam Stosur of Australia.

 2020: Mixed results, French Open fourth round

 Garcia began the 2020 tennis season with average results, losing in the second round of the Australian Open to Ons Jabeur.
 However, at the US Open, Garcia reached the third round, beating top-seeded Karolína Plíšková in the second round.

 She also achieved positive results at the postponed French Open, beating 17th seed Anett Kontaveit, Aliaksandra Sasnovich, and 16th seed Elise Mertens en route to the fourth round.
 Garcia was defeated by third seed Elina Svitolina in the fourth round.
 Garcia's best performance of 2020 was a quarterfinal finish at the Lyon Open, losing to the fifth seed Alison Van Uytvanck, in straight sets.